 The vaccine will be free.

 9. I’ve had COVID-19 before.
 Will I still be able to get vaccinated?

 Yes.
 The CDC is recommending that people with prior COVID-19 infection do get vaccinated.
 Health officials say that the vaccine may provide a more “robust” immune response than getting the illness itself.
 Also, immunity to COVID-19 can wane.
 So, even if someone did test positive for COVID-19 in the past, a vaccine is still important.
 But if you are actively sick, you should wait to get the vaccine.

 10. How long does the COVID-19 vaccine last once administered?

 According to the CDC, it’s not yet known how long COVID-19 vaccine protection lasts.
 Recent studies show that protection against the virus may decrease over time.
-This reduction in protection has led the CDC to recommend certain groups get a booster shot at least 6 months after completing their initial vaccination series.
+This reduction in protection has led the CDC to recommend that people get a booster shot at least 2, 5 or 6 months after completing their initial vaccination series depending on what vaccine they got.
 Learn more about how the CDC monitors for vaccine effectiveness here.